September 2024 to April 2025

 8 October, 2024 - Tuesday at 2pm Newfoundland Time (UTC -2:30)

-In preparation, we ask that you listen to BBC journalist Jeremy Bowen’s ‘Frontlines of Journalism’, Episode 4: ‘Rules and Habits’ (c.15 minutes).
+We discussed the roles of objectivity and activism in historical work.
+As a basis, we asked that participants listen to BBC journalist Jeremy Bowen’s ‘Frontlines of Journalism’, Episode 4: ‘Rules and Habits’ (c.15 minutes).

 ‘Publish Early, Publish Often’: What advice does a maritime journal editor have for emerging scholars?